K4TEL/geo-twitter/README.md

 - **runs** - folder for storing training Tensorboard log files

-- **scripts appendix** - folder containing testing and development python scripts, and bash scripts for running jobs on a cluster with slurm management system
+- **supplementary_resources** - folder containing testing and development python scripts, and bash scripts for running jobs on a cluster with slurm management system

 - `valid_data.py` - shortcut for results management and visualization
 - `collector.py` - parsing of Twitter database files to collect dataset files